 The teacher certification program requires a supervised student teaching.
-All degree and certification/endorsement coursework must be completed and be fully accepted before the student teaching.
+All degree and certification/endorsement coursework must be completed and be fully accepted before the student teaching Internship.
 A candidate is expected to complete at least 12 semester hours at Saint Martin's University before student teaching.

-All teacher certification programs require a supervised student teaching equaling a minimum of 450 hours per the Washington Administrative Code (WAC).
-Each student is expected to complete all required core curriculum, pre-professional, certification core, methods, and additional endorsement requirements before applying for student teaching.
+Traditional teacher certification program routes require a minimum of 450 hours of supervised student teaching (per the Washington Administrative Code (WAC)); Alternate Route programs require a minimum of 540 hours of supervised student teaching.
+Each student is expected to complete all required core curriculum, preprofessional, certification core, methods, and additional endorsement requirements before applying for student teaching.